 Ear, Nose and Throat (ENT)

-Ear, Nose and Throat (ENT) medicine is a branch of healthcare dedicated to diagnosing and treating disorders related to the ear, nose, throat, head, and neck.
+ENT specialists diagnose and treat disorders affecting the ear, nose, throat, head, and neck as part of this vital branch of healthcare.
 ENT specialists, also known as otolaryngologists, manage conditions such as hearing loss, sinusitis, allergies, voice disorders, and head and neck cancers.
 They employ various diagnostic tools, including endoscopes and imaging studies, and offer treatments ranging from medications to surgical interventions.

 Tympanoplasty (Middle Ear Surgery)